AakashN2k03/OOP/C++/INHERITANCE/pure_virtual_function.md

 ## 10. Conclusion
 ✔ **Virtual Function** → Can be overridden, but not mandatory.
 ✔ **Pure Virtual Function (Abstract Function)** → Must be overridden in derived classes.
-✔ **Abstract Class** → A class that contains at least one pure virtual function and cannot be instantiated.